Xiyi Chen

 Before that, I obtained my master's degree in Computer Science at ETH Zürich, where I worked on human avatar synthesis and human mesh recovery, advised by Dr. Sergey Prokudin and Prof. Siyu Tang.
 I obtained my bachelor's degree in Computer Science also at Maryland.
 Back then, I worked with Prof. David Jacobs on surveillance-quality face recognition.

-Email / Github / LinkedIn / Gallery
+Email / Github / Google Scholar / LinkedIn / Gallery

 profile photo